ctkelley/SIAMFANLEquations.jl/README.md

 I have limited bandwidth, __so please do not send me email or open issues about__ ...

-   1. Typos in the notebook or the docstrings.
+   0. Typos in the notebook or the docstrings.
 This project is far from the final proofreading stage and I want to fix those things in peace.
 There are many of them and I do not need 100s of emails/issues about that.
 If you like hunting typos, open season begins when I announce this project on NA-DIGEST.
-   2. Julia programming style, with the exception of correctness and performance.
+   1. Julia programming style, with the exception of correctness and performance.
 I know this is not fully idiomatic Julia, am working on it, and getting better.
 As I said in the introduction, I have traded a lot of abstraction for clarity.
 That means clairity for the novice.
-There may be something more abstract coming at the end of the project, but that is far away from now.
       1. I am also an old guy and the final product will reflect the Fortran __66__ I was raised on.
 That's show biz.
            1. Fortran + Julia = __Foolia__
-   3. Organization of the repo.
+   2. Organization of the repo.
 I'm still thinking this through.
 The important thing is that it make sense for the print book.
 I must do this work with the publisher.
-   4. Questions like "Why isn't Trotsky's method in here?"
+   3. Questions like "Why isn't Trotsky's method in here?"
 If you object to an algorithmic choice, you'll have to be content to know that I have thought about the algorithm mix pretty carefully, have a clear vision for this project, and understand this field fairly well.
-   5. Questions like "Why doesn't SIAMFANLequations.jl look/work/smell like and/or use DasKapital.jl?"
+   4. Questions like "Why doesn't SIAMFANLEquations.jl look/work/smell like and/or use DasKapital.jl?"
 The reasons are that
       1. I am neither Karl nor Groucho,
       2. this project has a different mission, and
       3. __I am working hard to limit depencencies__.
-   6. Philosophy, politics, opinions, invitations to debates, ...
+   5. Philosophy, politics, opinions, invitations to debates, ...